MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-files.md

 *Applies to: Microsoft Cloud App Security*

+> [!NOTE]
+> This API is not available for Office 365 Cloud App Security.

 The Files API provides you with metadata about the files and folders stored in your cloud apps, such as last modification date, ownership, and more.

 The following lists the supported requests: